Efficient Public Verification of Private ML via Regularization: Introduction

-To investigate what parts of verification dominate runtime in practice, we implemented our DP verification on binary logistic regression using the EMP-toolkit~\citep{emp-toolkit}~\footnote{Due to how we use the EMP-toolkit, our implementation does not provide public verifiability.}.
-On MNIST scale, our verification of DP took $3$ hours on a laptop CPU.
-In particular, we found the total noise certification time had been drastically reduced compared to verifying DP-SGD~\citep{shamsabadi2024confidential} and is now less than the gradient certification time, presenting an overall improvement to verification runtime.
-Moreover we found the cost of communicating between the prover and verifier for our certification algorithm across LAN and WAN networks was insignificant compared to the other costs.
+To investigate which parts of verification dominate runtime in practice, we implemented our DP verification on binary logistic regression using the EMP-toolkit~\citep{emp-toolkit}\footnote{Importantly, due to how we use the EMP-toolkit, our specific implementation does not provide public verifiability.}.
+On MNIST scale, our verification of DP took $3$ hours on a laptop CPU, compared to approximately 100 hours for the previous approach~\citep{shamsabadi2024confidential}.
+In particular, we found the total noise certification time had been drastically reduced compared to verifying DP-SGD~\citep{shamsabadi2024confidential} and is now less than the gradient certification time, while the number of gradient verifications required was reduced by over 4-fold, both presenting significant improvements to verification runtime.
+Moreover, we found the cost of communicating between the prover and verifier across LAN and WAN networks was insignificant compared to the other costs.
+When looking at the end-to-end training and verification time, we found training to be insignificant as it can use non-homomorphically encrytped data.

-Our main contributions are: \begin{enumerate} \item Demonstrating the existence of computationally undetectable DP backdoors, necessitating interactive proofs for verifying DP. \item Proving there exists an optimal rate DP-SCO algorithm that only requires verifying $n$ gradients and $d \cdot \lceil \log(n) \rceil$ Gaussian RVs to verify its DP guarantee. \item An implementation of our DP verification showing significant reductions to runtime for certifying DP over past approaches. \end{enumerate}
+Our main contributions are: \begin{enumerate} \item Demonstrating the existence of computationally undetectable DP backdoors, necessitating interactive proofs for verifying DP. \item Proving there exists an optimal rate DP-SCO algorithm that only requires verifying $n$ gradients and $d \cdot \lceil \log(n) \rceil$ Gaussian RVs in order to certify its DP guarantee. \item An implementation of our DP verification showing significant reductions in runtime for certifying DP compared to past approaches. \end{enumerate}

 Our techniques may be used for verifying other DP-like guarantees.
-For instance, in Section~\ref{sec:unlearning} we also show how our techniques can immediately be applied to verifying ``approximate unlearning".
+For instance, in Section~\ref{sec:unlearning} we also show how our techniques can be immediately applied to verifying ``approximate machine unlearning".